-1. Run an appropriately sized 2-conductor plus ground cable (from the AC distribution panel) through a strain relief on the AC IN opening.
+1. Run an appropriately sized 2-conductor plus ground cable (from the AC distribution panel) through the strain relief clamp on the AC IN opening (Figure 3, Item 10).
 Refer to Table 4 for minimum wire size and overcurrent protection required for the AC input wiring.